Bandwidth/bandwidth.github.io/README.md

 <div id="hero">
   <div class="heroImage"></div>
-  <h1 class="remove4mobile">Add phone calls, text messages, and phone number management to your app or enterprise software solution.</h1>
+  <h1 class="remove4mobile">Add phone calls, text messages, and number management to your app or enterprise software solution.</h1>
   <h2 class="mobileShow">Add phone calls, text messages, and phone number management to your app.</h2>
   <p>Ready to bring your ideas to life?
 It's pretty easy.
 See how it's done using the examples below,<span class="remove4mobile"><br></span> or jump right in to the <a href="http://dev.bandwidth.com/ap-docs/methods/restApi.html">full API reference.</a></p><br>
   <div class="cardsContainer">